This Holiday, Just Say No

 - a board or card game

-Does your house need to sport the most lights on the block?
+Does your house need to be draped with the most lights on the block?
 Does the pile of gifts under your tree need to be larger than last year?
 Are you a contestant for Most Homemade Cookies or Most Lavish Holiday Outfit?
 Who are you competing with?
 You are enough.
 I am enough.
 There's no prize for holiday overspending and overwhelm.

 I'm not hungrier on a holiday than on any other day, so why should I pile my plate full of food and take seconds and even thirds?
 Scale down the holiday meals and parties.
 You'll save money, waste less food, and be more inclined to savor and enjoy your favorite foods when you're not gorging on them.
 More importantly, you'll be more available to the people you love and you won't feel regret at the end of the day.